nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 :heavy_check_mark: **Example:**

-* `editacc n/Bob's Bakery`: Replaces the name of the current account, `Josh's Bakery` to `Bob's Bakery` as shown in the Figure below
+* `editacc n/Bob's Bakery`: Replaces the name of the current account, `Default Account 1` to `Bob's Bakery` as shown in the Figure below

 </div>